drperpen/Raw2RGB/README.md

 - Implement undistort process with Metashape .xml data.

 ## License
 This project is licensed under the MIT license.
-See [LICENSE.txt](LICENSE) for more details.
+See [./LICENSE.txt](LICENSE) for more details.